liudichen/mui-message/README.md

 ## Ref

-When need to customize actions and use the snackbar instance, you can get it through the exported `messageRef` ,so you can get methods and attributes from 'notistack', such as `closeSnackbar`、`enqueueSnackbar` :
+When want to customize `action` prop and use the SnackbarContext instance, you can get it through the exported `messageRef`.By it you can get methods and attributes from 'notistack', such as `closeSnackbar`、`enqueueSnackbar` :

 ```javascript
   import ( messageRef, MessagBox ) from 'mui-message'